davido912/data-proc/README.md

 Using the CLI, in Architecture A you have the option of loading the data in full or selecting a specific data to load.
 In Architecture B, you have the option to use the CLI to drop the same events file over and over again and have it be loaded (to start the process, drop a file first to have it processes, logs can be checked using `docker logs` on the relevant container).
+RabbitMQ GUI is also available on `localhost:15672` (guest:guest).

 #### Tmux